 MENTAL HEALTH FIRST AID TRAINING

-Integral Care began offering MHFA to the community in 2009 through our Crisis Services program.
-To date, over 1 million people across the country have been trained in MHFA.
-Integral Care has trained over 3,500 people in Travis County, including representatives from Front Steps, the University of Texas, Austin Community College, Huston-Tillotson University, City of Austin, Austin/Travis County Health and Human Services, Goodwill Industries of Texas, AIDS Service of Austin, Mobile Loaves and Fishes and many more.
+To date, over 2.6 million people across the country have been trained in MHFA.
+Integral Care began offering MHFA to the community in 2006.
+We have trained over 14,000 people in Central Texas, including Capitol staffers, representatives from the City of Austin, Austin/Travis County Health and Human Services, University of Texas, Austin Community College, Huston-Tillotson University, Front Steps, Goodwill Industries of Texas, AIDS Service of Austin, Mobile Loaves and Fishes and many more.

-Mental illness is common.
-Approximately 1 in 5 adults experience mental illness and 50% of mental health issues can be identified by age 14.
+- 50% of mental health issues can be identified by age 14

 - Warning signs, symptoms and risk factors of mental illness

 - Information on depression, anxiety, trauma, psychosis, suicide and substance use disorder

 - A 5-step action plan to help someone showing signs of mental illness or someone potentially in crisis

 - Professional and self-help resources

 There are multiple types of MHFA trainings.